Healthy Food Las Vegas: Where to Eat Between Bad Decisions

 Plan out your healthy meal options in advance so you don’t end up eating gas station nachos for dinner.

-If you are okay with a sixty-dollar uber ride to get to Red Rocks Casino then you might also be okay with paying two hundred dollars for a wet-aged steak.
+If you are okay with a sixty-dollar Uber ride to get to Red Rocks Casino, then you might also be okay with paying two hundred dollars for a wet-aged steak.
 Then T-bones Chophouse is the place to go.
-I may not be a PETA supporter but I just can’t bring myself to order the seventy-dollar veal chop when I read it was milk raised and imagined Sammy the calve being bottle-fed for my dinner.
-I don’t have any visions of lambs being bottle-fed in my head so I went with the pistachio-crusted lamb chop with a demi-glaze.
+I may not be a PETA supporter but I just can’t bring myself to order the seventy-dollar veal chop when I read it was milk raised and imagined Sammy the calf being bottle-fed for my dinner.
+I don’t have any visions of lambs being bottle-fed in my head, so I went with the pistachio-crusted lamb chop with a demi-glaze.
 Because when in Vegas every meal should include wine, right?

-This chophouse has so many keto options from their apps like big-eye ahi tuna, oysters, oysters, oysters to their wedge salad.
+This chophouse has so many keto options from their apps like big-eye ahi tuna, oysters, and their wedge salad.
 T-Bones Chophouse wedge salad features Point Reyes blue cheese and that is one of my favorite of pungent blue cheeses.

 A morning at a day spa can have you feeling like you are in your twenties again!

 A friend who lives in Las Vegas told me any foodie who loves fish has to try Catch at the Aria.
-As soon as I saw truffle hamachi, I thought, nope.
-But then again I am that foodie who thinks that truffles taste like old truck tires.
+As soon as I saw truffle hamachi, I thought, ” Nope.
+But then again, I am that foodie who thinks that truffles taste like old truck tires.
 This place is just confusing.
-I was led to believe it was a fishery and their menu is chock full of Cinnabon delights like their cinnamon roll pancakes which do feature candied almonds and sound fantastic if you are ready for a diabetic coma at nine a.m.
-They also off a sushi menu that sounds like sushi you can get just anywhere with items like eel avocado, spicy yellowtail etc. I’m just very confused about what kind of restaurant this is.
+I was led to believe it was a fishery and their menu is chock full of Cinnabon delights like their cinnamon roll pancakes, which do feature candied almonds and sound fantastic if you are ready for a diabetic coma at nine a.m.
+They also have a sushi menu that sounds like sushi you can get just anywhere, with items like eel avocado, spicy yellowtail, etc. I’m just very confused about what kind of restaurant this is.
 They have a lot of random things on their menu and not all of them sound great.
 Truffle sashimi?
 Why?

-After a healthy (Or not so healthy lunch if you choose the cinnamon roll pancakes) it’s time to find a relaxing day spa to sweat out all those calories.
+After a healthy (Or not so healthy lunch if you choose the cinnamon roll pancakes), it’s time to find a relaxing day spa to sweat out all those calories.
 The Canyon Ranch Spa at the Venetian has to be my favorite fancy spa in Las Vegas.
-If you want to be truly pampered spend a morning at Canyon Ranch and relax in their cedar sauna and herbal steam rooms.
-The Que Spa at Caesars Palace only runs twenty-five dollars for a day pass.
-It’s a little more, eighty dollars for none Cesars Guests but very worth it especially if you try out the laconium room.
+If you want to be truly pampered, spend a morning at Canyon Ranch and relax in their cedar sauna and herbal steam rooms.
+The Que Spa at Caesars Palace only costs twenty-five dollars for a day pass.
+It’s a little more, eighty dollars for non-Cesars Guests but very worth it, especially if you try out the laconium room.
 If your body is craving the detox relief of sweating out some Vegas, the laconium room is perfect.
 A gentle heat radiates from every direction and the humidity nurtures dry skin.

 After a night of gambling in Lost Wages, your body may be crying out for a spa day to relax and sweat out those toxins.
 A morning at a day spa is the perfect way to unwind and prepare your body and soul for another night out in Las Vegas, Nevada.
 Or it is the perfect way to end your trip to Las Vegas, the city that never sleeps but has many hidden healthy options.